DevSDK/grpc-study-bidirectional_stream/Readme.md

-# GPRC-Bidirectional stream example
+# GRPC-Bidirectional stream example

 Bidirectional stream client-server example.

-Server response a summary value through the stream if the summary of received number is multiple of 3.
+Server response a sum value through the stream if the sum of the received number is multiple of 3.

-Client send a number using stream with opening the receiver stream in goroutine.
+The client sends a number using stream with opening the receiver stream in a goroutine.